tzlukoma/orators-assessment-app/README.md

 `yarn start`

-To use the deploy scripts, you will need the firebase cli which you can read about [here](https://firebase.google.com/docs/cli)
+To use the deploy scripts, you will need the firebase cli which you can read about [here](https://firebase.google.com/docs/cli).
+Each environment is a separate Firebase project within one account.